alex9517/qr-linux/README.md

 Probably I should have excluded JavaScript and jQuery.
 And obviously `main.css` requires optimization.
 But this is an old project and radical changes would be time consuming.
 So, maybe some day ...

-There are two versions: one for the big screens, one for the smartphones.
+There are two versions: one for the big screens (PC, laptop), one for the smartphones.

-- [PC version](https://alex9517.github.io/qr-linux/index_2.html) is two column (iframes), fixed width (1294px), tested mostly with
+- [PC version](https://alex9517.github.io/qr-linux/index_2.html) is two columns (iframes), fixed width (1294px), tested mostly with
 Mozilla Firefox.
 - [Mobile version](https://alex9517.github.io/qr-linux) tested with Android smartphone, not tested with any tablets.
-I think the PC version may be appropriate for a 10" tablets.
+I think the PC version may be acceptable for the 10" (or bigger) tablets.

 ## Disclaimer